 With the busy schedules we all lead, making a quick and easy jam that looks beautiful and tastes just as good is a no-brainer!
-Treat yourself and the family to fresh small batches of homemade Strawberry Freezer Jam that you can enjoy on bread, or crackers, use as a glaze, or add it to some tea-time pastries…the options are endless!
+Treat yourself with frequent small batches of homemade strawberry freezer jam or make a big stash for summer flavor even in the middle of winter!
+This jam can be enjoyed on bread, crackers, used as a glaze, or added to tea-time pastries…the options are endless!
+Consider using this strawberry freezer jam recipe in place of the pie filling in these Strawberry Bars.
 If you love jams and spreads, be sure to check out my Balsamic Peppercorn Fig Jam, Crockpot Strawberry Raspberry Jam, or Lemon Curd.

 Equipment Needed:

-You’ll need a large mixing bowl, clean jars, or other sterilized freezer-safe containers, a potato masher or food processor if you want no chunks in the strawberry mixture, a small saucepan, and a ladle or canning funnel.
+With this simple recipe, you don’t need anything but a pot to cook your jam in.
+If you don’t have mason jars on hand, you can simply scoop the cooked jam into any freezer safe container!
+Other basic cooking tools like a large mixing bowl, clean jar or other sterilized freezer-safe containers, a potato masher or food processor if you want no chunks in the strawberry mixture, a small saucepan, and a ladle or canning funnel can be helpful.

 - Reduce the sugar in this delicious strawberry jam using low-sugar or zero-sugar Sure-Jell pectin.